codewithkrishnab/powerofjs/README.md

 * css - Add some styling to the element created

 ```
-Note: css is set by the element's classname you created
+Note: Css is now not set by the classname but directly appended to the element created
 ```
 #### Examples